Selection committee guide

 1. Overview of the Vanier Canada Graduate Scholarship program

 The Government of Canada launched the Vanier CGS program in 2008 to strengthen Canada's ability to attract and retain world-class doctoral students and establish Canada as a global centre of excellence in research and higher learning.
-Vanier Scholars demonstrate leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and/or humanities, natural sciences and/or engineering and health.
+Vanier Scholars demonstrate leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and humanities, natural sciences and/or engineering, and health.

 Students wishing to apply for a Vanier CGS must do so through the Canadian institution to which they are applying for doctoral studies.
 Based on their quotas, Canadian institutions will forward a limited number of nominations to the Vanier CGS program.

-Up to 167 Vanier Scholars are awarded each year and are equally divided among the three federal granting agencies.
+Up to 166 Vanier Scholars are awarded each year and are divided among the three federal granting agencies, who each offer 55 awards annually.
+The additional award is rotated annually between NSERC and CIHR.

-The Vanier-Banting Secretariat, which is housed within the Canadian Institutes of Health Research, is responsible for the day-to-day administration of the program.
+The Vanier-Banting Secretariat, which is housed within CIHR, is responsible for the day-to-day administration of the program.

 2. Roles and responsibilities